 Objectives and scope

-The Getting started section introduces first steps when thinking about a Parks Trust.
+The Getting started section introduces first steps when thinking about parks transformation.
 It will cover how to establish your objectives and the scope for the project; the skills you will need in your project team; and the data you need to understand your assets.

 Having a clear understanding of your drivers for change and what you want to achieve with your parks in the future will help you to agree the scope of change.

 There are a number of potential drivers for change, for example:

 Desire to increase community participation or engagement